-Calgary, Alberta, Canada Age: 66 Director Since: October 30, 2008 8 2021 Board and Committee Membership (1) Other Public Boards: Key Experience and Expertise: Board of Directors Audit Committee (Chair) Governance and Nominating Committee 19/19 - 100% 4/4 - 100% 2/2 - 100% Pan Orient Energy Corp.PetroFrontier Corp.Sunshine Oilsands Ltd. Financial Industry knowledge Compensation Capital markets/investor relations Compensation Committee ESG Committee 10/10 - 100% 2/2 - 100% Risk management Corporate governance Leadership/CEO International operations/marketing 6.11 5 Morgoro and acquinitions
+Calgary, Alberta, Canada Age: 67 Director Since: October 30, 2008

+2022 Board and Committee Membership

+Board of Directors 12/12 - 100%Audit Committee (Chair) 4/4 - 100%Governance and Nominating 2/2 - 100%Committee

+Other Public Boards:

+- PetroFrontier Corp.

+- Sunshine Oilsands Ltd.

+- CanAsia Energy Corp.

+- Financial

+- Industry knowledge

+- Compensation

+- Capital markets/investor relations

+- Risk management

+- Corporate governance

+- Leadership/CEO

+- International operations/marketing

+- Mergers and acquisitions

+- Strategic analysis

+- Strategic planning

+- ESG

 Mr. Hibberd is currently Chairman of the Board of Canacol and brings over 40 years of industry and senior leadership experience to the Corporation.
-For over 26 years, Mr. Hibberd has been Chairman and CEO of MJH Services Inc., a corporate finance advisory firm.
-He is also currently Vice Chairman of Sunshine Oilsands Ltd., Chairman of PetroFrontier Corp. and serves as a board member of Pan Orient Energy Corp.
-Formerly, he was Chairman of Heritage Oil Plc, Heritage Oil Corporation and Greenfields Petroleum Corporation; and former director of Montana Exploration Corp., Avalite Inc., Challenger Energy Corp., Deer Creek Energy, Iteration Energy Ltd., Rally Energy Corp., Sagres Energy, Skope Energy Inc. and Zapata Energy Corporation.
+For over 27 years, Mr. Hibberd has been Chairman and CEO of MJH Services Inc., a corporate finance advisory firm.
+He is also currently Vice Chairman of Sunshine Oilsands Ltd., Chairman of PetroFrontier Corp. and serves as a board member of CanAsia Energy Corp.
+Formerly, he was Chairman of Heritage Oil Plc, Heritage Oil Corporation and Greenfields Petroleum Corporation; and former director of Montana Exploration Corp., Avalite Inc., Challenger Energy Corp., Deer Creek Energy, Iteration Energy Ltd., Pan Orient Energy Corp., Rally Energy Corp., Sagres Energy, Skope Energy Inc. and Zapata Energy Corporation.
 Mr. Hibberd holds a BA and an MBA from Western University and an LLB from the University of Toronto.
 He is also a member of the Law Society of Upper Canada.